This post is for my picture book author illustrator friends out there, and the question comes from Siski:

-The nature of the editorial work is a bit different, though.
+The nature of the editorial work is a bit different.
 I’ll be the first to tell you that I am not an artist.
 (Despite a very promising banana still life at age three that remains framed in my mother’s…closet.
 Ouch.)
 But my mom is actually a rather well-known fine art painter.
-I’ve spent my entire life around art and almost every fall, I go on tour with her and hang out in even more galleries.
+I’ve spent my entire life around art and almost every fall, I would go on tour with her and hang out in even more galleries.
 I may not know how to pull what’s in my mind and get it down on paper visually, but I do know what I like (and what’s good) when I see it.

-With author/illustrators, I comment on issues of composition, image choice, character, expression, color, etc., but the art mastery has to be there before I sign an author/illustrator or illustrator.
+With author illustrators, I comment on issues of composition, image choice, character, expression, color, etc., but the art mastery has to be there before I sign a picture book illustration client.
 All of my illustrators came to books from being artists first, writers second.
 It is much easier to hone the picture book writing side of a creator’s craft (though it’s still very difficult to write a timeless, smash hit picture book) than it is to teach them art.

 So for me to take on an illustrator, I need to be wild about their illustration style and talent.
 They also need to have at least one really fun or commercial story idea that we can work with.
 If the writing isn’t stellar (yet), I know I can work with them just like I would my author clients in order to get things into shape.

-Submissions work similarly with author/illustrators, except I’m often sending out a full sketch dummy, anywhere from two to five mock finishes (full color renderings of sketches), and the manuscript text.
+Submissions work similarly with author illustrators, except I’m often sending out a full sketch dummy, anywhere from two to five mock finishes (full color renderings of sketches), and the manuscript text.
 I will either send this in the form of a physical, mail submission, if the art works better when you can spread it out in front of you and really dive in, or as a digital PDF file.

-The other part of how I work with an author/illustrator is trying to rustle up illustration work.
+The other part of how I work with an author illustrator is trying to rustle up illustration work.
 This is very tough going for most agents, and most illustrators, because a lot of illustrator-project pairing is a matter of luck and timing.
 Not all editors are equally patient or talented when it comes to stretching their imaginations for either a text or an art sample.